Measure ULA: a new tax on LA real estate How will this new significant transfer tax affect you? Find out. Update by Felicia Chang

 7 June 2023

 In November 2022, Los Angeles residents approved a significant new transfer tax on real estate sales of $5 million or more.
-The new tax, known as Measure ULA, became law on Jan.
-1, 2023, and will go into effect on April 1.
-Although sometimes referred to as the “Mansion Tax,” the new tax applies to all real estate sales, including residential, commercial, and vacant land transactions.
+The new tax, known as Measure ULA, became law on January 1, 2023, and went into effect on April 1, 2023.
+Although sometimes referred to as the “Mansion Tax,” Measure ULA applies to all real estate sales, including residential, commercial, and vacant land transactions.

-Los Angeles joins a growing list of other California cities that have passed similar transfer tax increases in recent years, including Culver City, Santa Monica, San Francisco, and San Jose.
+In passing Measure ULA, Los Angeles joins other California cities that have passed similar transfer tax increases in recent years, including Culver City, Santa Monica, San Francisco, and San Jose.

-Starting April 1, 2023, sales of real property over $5 million in the City of Los Angeles will be subject to a “Homelessness and Housing Solutions” tax.
+As of April 1, 2023, sales of real property over $5 million in the City of Los Angeles are subject to a “Homelessness and Housing Solutions” tax.
 This tax is in addition to the existing combined documentary transfer tax of 0.56% currently imposed by both the City and County of Los Angeles.
-The new tax will be applied based on the following thresholds:
+The tax is applied based on the following thresholds:

-It is important to note that, unlike the existing Los Angeles City and County documentary transfer tax, which excludes the value of any liens or encumbrances remaining on the property at the time of sale, the new tax applies to the entirety of the sale value, regardless of whether the property was sold at a gain or loss.
+It is important to note that, unlike the existing Los Angeles City and County documentary transfer tax, which excludes the value of any liens or encumbrances remaining on the property at the time of sale, Measure ULA applies to the entirety of the sale value, regardless of whether the property was sold at a gain or loss.

-Certain organizations will be exempt from the new tax, including qualified affordable housing organizations who have a history of developing or managing affordable housing, certain nonprofit organizations, and government agencies.
+Certain organizations are exempt, including qualified affordable housing organizations who have a history of developing or managing affordable housing, certain nonprofit organizations, and government agencies.

-It is hard to know the full impact of the new transfer tax at this point.
-Once it goes into effect, Measure ULA is expected to generate hundreds of millions of dollars in annual revenue to pay for affordable housing and tenant assistance programs.
-However, some critics have expressed skepticism over how effective the new tax will be in actually addressing the homelessness crisis, since a prior measure to build new affordable housing has so far not resulted in a reduction in homelessness.
+Proponents estimate that Measure ULA will generate hundreds of millions of dollars in annual revenue to pay for affordable housing and tenant assistance programs.
+However, some critics have expressed skepticism over how effective Measure ULA will be in actually addressing the homelessness crisis, citing the perceived ineffectiveness of previous measures that have aimed to do the same thing.

-Another criticism of the new law is that it could have a chilling effect on sales of residential and commercial properties in the City of Los Angeles, driving potential developers or investors outside the city limits where the new tax will not apply.
+Another criticism of Measure ULA is that it could have a chilling effect on sales of residential and commercial properties in the City of Los Angeles, driving potential developers or investors outside the city limits where the new tax will not apply.

 There are also a number of unknowns regarding how certain provisions of the Measure will be interpreted by the City of Los Angeles.
 For example, it is not clear whether the new law will apply to current exceptions to documentary transfer tax such as foreclosures or deeds in lieu of foreclosures.
 Additionally, it remains to be seen whether the City would permit transfers of separate interests in real estate (land and building structure) or splitting multi-parcel properties into separate transactions to fall below the $5 million and $10 million thresholds.